APassanisi/Ark/README.md

 4. **Install Ruby and Compass**: Since this project uses Compass, you need to have Ruby and Compass installed:
     - **Install Ruby**:
         - **macOS**: Ruby is pre-installed on macOS.
-You can check the sversion by running:
+You can check the version by running:
             ```sh
             ruby -v
             ```